NIASC/reggy/README.md

 CSV files contain dummy data

+``web.py`` will run a web server form where users can create queries.

+``query.py`` will serve the registries new queries and make them sign and verify the queries before they are processed.

+``registry.py`` will fetch queries from query server and push fake data to the merge server, when registry owners accept the queries.
+For simulation, you can accept or decline queries on port 5005.
+This will be removed in the future.

-``merge.py`` runs a simple merge server on http://localhost:5000, that will merge data coming from different registries.
+``merge.py`` runs a simple merge server that will merge data coming from different registries.

 ``summarize.py`` is as service to do simple filtering (aka counting) on the results.

-``query.py`` will serve the registries new queries on http://localhost:5001.

-``web.py`` will serve users a form where they can create queries

-``registry.py`` will fetch queries from _query_ servers and push fake data to the _merge_ server, when registry owners accept the queries.
+A presentation layer that will decrypt metadata and make data presentable will be added in the future.

 Dependencies
 ------------

-* flask micro web server
+* python3
+* virtualenv for local installation without interfering with the systems
+* pip to install other dependencies
-* mongodb to store queries in a database
+* mongodb to store queries in a database on the web server.
+None of the secure servers will have a database added, everything will run in memory.
-* virtualenv to install flask as user
-* pip to install the other two

 Instructions:

-Be sure everything is installed using python3

-    apt-get install python-pip python-virtualenv
+    apt-get install python3-pip python3-virtualenv
-    apt-get install build-essential python-dev mongodb  # for python-dev and mongodb
+    apt-get install build-essential python3-dev mongodb  # for python-dev and mongodb
-    # the next will specify where the virtual env is going to be located
+    # the next will create a virtual python3 environment in the venv folder
-    virtualenv venv
+    virtualenv --python /usr/bin/python3 venv
     # use the virtual python environment instead of the global environment
     source venv/bin/activate
-    # install flask and the mongodb bindings in the venv folder
+    # install dependencies into the venv folder
-    pip install flask pymongo python-gnupg
+    pip install -r requirements

 Usage
 -----

 In a lot of terminals, run ``source venv/bin/activate`` and one of the
 services: web, query, merge, summarize, registry.
+The lazy can paste this to run commands in tabs in a new gnome-terminal window:

+    gnome-terminal --tab -e "./venv/bin/python web.py" --tab -e "./venv/bin/python query.py" --tab -e "./venv/bin/python registry.py" --tab -e "./venv/bin/python merge.py" --tab -e "./venv/bin/python summarize.py"

 Then do a few queries from ``localhost:5000/search`` and do manual filtering for the registries at ``localhost:5005``.
 There should hopefully be some status output in the terminal running the summarize command.

 Configuration
 -------------